-7.3 Engagement with Local Indigenous Business Community
+7.2 Engagement with Local Indigenous Business Community

-BC Hydro continues to engage the local Indigenous Business community through the following initiatives:
+During the reporting period, BC Hydro continued to engage the local Indigenous Business community through the following initiatives:

-- Site C Business Directory: BC Hydro continues to encourage businesses to register themselves on the Site C Business Directory.
-In doing so, any business, including Indigenous businesses, will receive information about upcoming Project procurements and or other events.
+Site C Business Directory: BC Hydro continued to encourage businesses to register themselves on the Site C Business Directory.
+In doing so, any business, including Indigenous businesses, receive information about upcoming Project procurements and or other events.

-- Business to Business Networking Sessions: BC Hydro has previously hosted Business to Business Networking Sessions in the Peace region.
+- North Indigenous Business Directory: BC Hydro is working towards transitioning First Nation Designated Businesses (FNDBs) that we have built a relationship with on the Site C Project to other lines of BC Hydro business.
+We have built a searchable directory that shows the service provided by FNDBs.
+This action exemplifies the success of the working relationship BC Hydro and First Nations have built over the course of the Project and our commitment to continuing to strengthen the connections we have built by transitioning FNDBs into our other lines of work. - Business to Business Networking Sessions: BC Hydro has previously hosted Business to Business Networking Sessions in the Peace region.
 The sessions provide an opportunity for proponent teams or contractors to meet with local, regional and Indigenous companies in an organized forum with the objective of forming partnerships and creating business opportunities.
-BC Hydro and Site C contractors previously participated in business networking sessions in the following First Nation communities:

-- Blueberry River First Nations;

-- Doig River First Nation;

-- McLeod Lake Indian Band;

-- Halfway River First Nation; and

-- Saulteau First Nations
+BC Hydro and Site C contractors previously participated in business networking sessions in the following First Nation communities: - Blueberry River First Nations; - Doig River First Nation; - McLeod Lake Indian Band; - Halfway River First Nation; and - Saulteau First Nations

 While no Business to Business Networking Sessions took place during this reporting period, BC Hydro had numerous meetings with First Nation Designated Businesses, Nation's Economic Development Representatives and Site C Project Teams to discuss various potential procurement opportunities.
-In addition, BC Hydro hosted three Indigenous Contractor Training sessions with designated businesses of McLeod Lake Indian Band, West Moberly First Nations and Doig River First Nation.
-In total 17 designated businesses attended training sessions that were held over four days in February and November 2023.

-- Business Development: Indigenous designated businesses have been awarded work on the Project in the following areas in 2023-2024:
+- Business Development: Indigenous designated businesses have been awarded work on the Project in the following areas in 2024-2025:

+- Access and clearing work;

+- Aggregate Supply and Clearing Work;

+- Agriculture, crop & humidity monitoring;

+- Air Quality, Climate & Noise Monitoring;

+- Air, noise & climate monitoring;

+- Boat transportation services;

-- o Clearing;
+- Bridge construction;

-- Civil construction;
+- o Civil Construction;

 - COVID-19 screening services;